brodieaustin/poisoned-well-novel/poisoned-well.md

 ***

 The next morning, the Father tried to brush off the incidents from the day before.
-He tried to instruct her, "You mustn't let ghosts upset you, Mouseling.
+He tried to instruct her, "You must not let ghosts upset you, Mouseling.
 Things from the past belong in the past.
 Those things stay there and these things stay here.
 We just have to keep everything in its proper place.
 Then, only then, can we feel at ease.
 Feel peace."

 Manan was trying to keep everything in its proper place too, particularly the excitement she felt knowing that she could leave this place any day now.
 She only had to find a secret door and a latch and she would be free.
 Of course, the whole process would be more complicated than that, but she took the Father's advice.
 Keep those things in their place.
 She would focus on finding a door for now.

 Unfortunately, the Father kept her very busy.
 Between attending to him and his chamber, and preparing for and cleaing up after the many visits and calls he received, she had no time to explore.
-She quickly learned though, that there weren't any passages leading into this room.
+She quickly learned though, that there were not any passages leading into this room.
 She swept each corner of the room thoroughly with a little wispy twigish broom.
 The Father even praised her for being so thorough, "Excellent work, Mouseling.
 The floor has never looked better.
 You really are an excellent mouseling."
 But her furtive scans of the floor during sweeping did not detect any gaps or latches.

 Finally, an opportunity arose to search the area outside the cell more completely.
 News spread quickly that there was to be an execution later in the day.
 From what Manan could piece together from the excited, whispered discussions among the prisoners and guards, the castle apothecary was going to be hanged for sorcery and murder.
 The sorcery itself was not a capital crime, but mixing spells and death were likely to get one killed.